kabi10shrestha/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** insecure.ts is vulnerable to NoSQL injection because it directly uses the username query parameter in the MongoDB query without validation or sanitization.
+This allows an attacker to craft malicious input that could manipulate the database query.
 2. Briefly explain how a malicious attacker can exploit them.
+An attacker can exploit this vulnerability by injecting special characters or query operators (e.g., $ne, $gt) into the username parameter, potentially bypassing authentication and gaining unauthorized access.
+This could allow the attacker to retrieve sensitive user data or manipulate the database.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+In secure.ts, the username input is validated to ensure it is a string, and any non-alphanumeric characters are sanitized by removing them.
+This prevents NoSQL injection by ensuring the input used in the database query is safe and free of malicious characters.